zvada/technology/docs/documentation/new-doc-area.md

 1. Create a new repository in the [opensciencegrid organization](https://github.com/organizations/opensciencegrid/repositories/new) (referred to as `<REPO NAME>` in the rest of this document)

     1. Check the box marked `Initialize this repository with a README`
-    1. Once created, add the `documentation` tag
+    1. Once created, add the `documentation` topic by clicking on the "Add topics" button

 1. Clone the repository and `cd` into the directory: